THE MANUSCRIPT OF ISMAIL

 To no one in particular:

-Then Ismail V looks up at the Examiner.
+Then Ismail V turns toward the interrogator.

 VII.
 Confrontation of Selves